|

 Cover the connection parts with insulation

 material and fix them with cable ties at each end.
+Wrap up the pipes with tape alongside the wall

-adopted when outdoor unit is installed below the indoor unit, although they can
+steps are usually adopted when outdoor unit is installed below

-be above or below each other.
+the indoor unit, although they can be above or below each

 In

-case that you want to add an extension water discharge pipe, the end of pipe
+case that you want to add an extension water discharge pipe,

-should be above the floor (to prevent water from draining back into the pipe).
+the end of pipe should be above the floor (to prevent water

-Fix it onto the wall so it won’t be swayed by wind.
+from draining back into the pipe).
+Fix it onto the wall so it

-Wrap the pipes and connection wires well
+Wrap the pipes and connection wires well from

-way shown in the picture as it may prevent water from entering the room.
-Use
+together in the way shown in the picture as it may prevent

-clips, ‘knock-ins’ or other fixings to fasten the pipes to the walls.
+other fixings to fasten the pipes to the walls.

-5 Expelling the air in the pipes and the indoor unit – Pay
+Expelling the air in the pipes and the indoor unit – Pay

 attention to exact timings – use a digital watch!

-refrigerating system will cause ‘sludging’ problems with the compressor.
-Please
+in the refrigerating system will cause ‘sludging’ problems

-use a stop watch or digital watch and an assistant to accurately time procedures
+and an assistant to accurately time procedures c) and e)

-Note: The valves on your system are the other way up to
+The valves on your system are the other way up to

-those shown in this picture on the right.
+shown in this picture on the right.

 a)

-Take off the brass covers from the stop valve and T-branch valve.
+Take off the brass covers from the stop valve and T-branch

 b)